 6) The Venetian, Macau, China

 When there is talk of casinos, The Venetian, Macau, is a name to reckon with.
-And otherwise too!
-It is a step up from its western counterpart, the Las Vegas Venetian in terms of grandeur and elegance.
-Built for 2.4 billion, it was the largest casino in the world at completion and features top notch amenities and accommodations.
-It is accented by additions such as a custom-built theater and a club named Paiza Club that caters to premium guests and comes with its own entrance, besides the Grand Canal Shoppes resembling the Venice canals and featuring a retail area of occupying 90,000 square meters.
+And otherwise, too!
+It is a step up from its western counterpart, the Las Vegas Venetian, in terms of grandeur and elegance.
+Built for 2.4 billion, it was the largest casino globally at completion and featured top-notch amenities and accommodations.
+It is accented by additions such as a custom-built theater and a club named Paiza Club that caters to premium guests and comes with its own entrance, besides the Grand Canal Shoppes resembling the Venice canals and featuring a retail area of 90,000 square meters.

 5) City Of Dreams, Macau, China

 Located right opposite The Venetian, this mega-sized property in Macau is yet another name to reckon with when it comes to opulence.
 It is actually a complex featuring three hotels where The Hard Rock Hotel, Grand Hyatt Macau, and the Crown Towers make up the room space.
 The rest of the development is everything one would expect from a spectacular casino destination.
 Cost overruns pushed the price tag to well over 2 billion dollars before the first openings occurred in 2009.

 4) Mardan Palace, Lara, Antalya, Turkey

 Another property to see its opening in the year 2009, it had what was termed the largest hotel launch in history.
 Rousing romantic fantasies of the past alongside the stark modernity of the present, the hotel hones the art of blending the best of what’s old with newly formed trends.
 Think Ottoman Empire meets the modern Mediterranean!
 Developer Telman Ismailov spent 1.4 billion dollars and perhaps a lot of thought to create what is clearly a palatial resort.
 It houses the largest swimming pool in the Mediterranean, one boasting a sunken aquarium.